Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

     -   Choose **Accept** or **Decline** to notify the author whether you will perform the review.

-    -   Choose **Add Reviewer** to add other reviewers to the code–review request.
+    -   Choose **Add Reviewer** to add other reviewers to the code-review request.

     -   View the changes to each file that has been updated for this work item.